YosiMass/faq-retrieval/README.md

 # hrl-faq-retrieval

-This package contains paraphrases for the two FAQ datasets (FAQIR and StackFAQ) used in the ACL'20 paper
+This package contains the generated paraphrases for the two FAQ datasets (FAQIR and StackFAQ) used in the ACL'20 paper
-paper "Unsupervised FAQ Retrieval with Question Generation and BERT"
+ "Unsupervised FAQ Retrieval with Question Generation and BERT"

 Those paraphrases have passed the filter as described in the paper.

-Each file is a tsv format, where each line contains two fields
+Each line is a tab separated of two fields

 - The original question from the FAQ
 - A paraphrase